KelvinTegelaar/CIPP/src/pages/security/index.md

----
-id: security
-title: Security
+# Security Policy
-description: How to report security issues with CIPP.
-slug: /security
----

 ## Supported Versions

-The current [release](https://github.com/KelvinTegelaar/CIPP/releases) is the only "supported version" and shouldn't have any security bugs.
+The current [release](/releases) is the only "supported version" and shouldn't have any security bugs.
 However if you find a security issue in an older release feel free to also report this in case of regression.

 It's important that to know about past mistakes to help avoid repetition in the future.